kevbrain/apicastsix/doc/openshift-guide.md

 ### Create your APIcast Gateway using a template

+1. By default you are logged in as _developer_ and can proceed to the next step.

-1. Login into OpenShift using the `oc` command from the OpenShift Client tools you downloaded and installed in previous step.
-The default login credentials are _username = "admin"_ and _password = "admin"_
+ Otherwise login into OpenShift using the `oc` command from the OpenShift Client tools you downloaded and installed in the previous step.
+The default login credentials are _username = "developer"_ and _password = "developer"_:

  <pre><code>oc login https://OPENSHIFT-SERVER-IP:8443</code></pre>